HuygheDaphne-Marie/Bachelor-Thesis/README.md

 ### List test (word list):
 This test senario was aimed at seeing how well the codebase can keep up with animating a list that's being rapidly scrolled trough.

+## Timer test:
+This test senario was made to see how quickly the app can update the UI.